-19 PREVENTION OF CRIME AND DISORDER
+20 PREVENTION OF CRIME AND DISORDER

-When applicants for Premises Licences or Club Premises Certificates are preparing their application forms or when responsible authorities or any other party are considering such applications the following matters may be considered as control measures towards the promotion of the prevention of crime and disorder.
-The Licensing Authority when considering applications following the receipt of any relevant representations may also take such matters into account in reaching its decision on the application.
+When applicants for premises licences or club premises certificates are preparing their application forms or when responsible authorities or any other party are considering such applications the following matters may be considered as control measures towards the promotion of the prevention of crime and disorder.
+The licensing authorities when considering applications following the receipt of any relevant representations may also take such matters into account in reaching its decision on the application.

-- 19.2 Whether these options may be necessary in the individual circumstances of any premises will depend on a range of factors including the nature and style of the venue, the activities being conducted there, the location of the premises and the anticipated clientele of the business involved. - 19.3 Appropriate conditions for the Premise Licence or Club Premises Certificate will also depend on local knowledge of the premises.
-The following measures should not be regarded as standard conditions to be automatically imposed in all cases.
-They are designed to provide a range of possible conditions drawn from experience relating to differing situations and to offer guidance. - 19.4 Any individual preparing an operating schedule is at liberty to volunteer any measure, such as those described below, as a step he or she intends to take to promote the licensing objectives.
-When incorporated into the

-Premises Licence or Club Premises Certificate as a condition, they become enforceable under the law and a breach of such a condition could give rise to prosecution and/or a review of the licence or certificate.
+- 20.2 Whether these options may be necessary in the individual circumstances of any premises will depend on a range of factors including the nature and style of the venue, the activities being conducted there, the location of the premises and the anticipated clientele of the business involved. - 20.3 Appropriate conditions for the licence or certificate will also depend on local knowledge of the premises the following measures should not be regarded as standard conditions to be automatically imposed in all cases.
+They are designed to provide a range of possible conditions drawn from experience relating to differing situations and to offer guidance. - 20.4 Any individual preparing an operating schedule is at liberty to volunteer any measure, such as those described below, as a step he or she intends to take to promote the licensing objectives.
+When incorporated into the licence or certificate as a condition, they become enforceable under the law and a breach of such a condition could give rise to prosecution and/or a review of the licence.

-19.5 Training
+20.5 Training

-The Licensing Authority acknowledges that training and good management play a key part in preventing alcohol and drug related crime.
+The licensing authority acknowledges that training and good management play a key part in preventing alcohol and drug related crime.

-- 19.6 The Licensing Authority recommends that all licensees of on-licensed premises attend training programmes which will raise their awareness of the issues relating to drugs, violence in licensed premises and deals with conflict resolution. - 19.7 Suitable training should be extended to all bar staff and door staff so that drug dealers and troublemakers will be deterred from using licensed premises. - 19.8 Premises Licence and Club Premises Certificate holders are also encouraged to attend training programmes to help identify children at risk and issues of basic child protection. - 19.9 The Licensing Authority has found that failures caused by staff members can be attributed to the lack of training given to them and therefore expect all staff to have received some training in relation to under age sales, awareness surrounding drug use and also conflict resolution.
+- 20.6 The authority recommends that all licensees of on-licensed premises attend training programmes which will raise their awareness of the issues relating to drugs, violence in licensed premises and deals with conflict resolution. - 20.7 Suitable training should be extended to all bar staff and door staff so that drug dealers and troublemakers will be deterred from using licensed premises. - 20.8 Licensees are also encouraged to attend training programmes to help identify children at risk and issues of basic child protection. - 20.9 The Licensing Authority has found that failures caused by staff members can be attributed to the lack of training given to them and therefore expect all staff to have received some training in relation to under age sales, awareness surrounding drug use and also conflict resolution.

-19.10 Designated premises supervisor (DPS)
+20.10 Designated premises supervisor (DPS)